gitlabhq/gitlab-runner/docs/configuration/proxy.md

 ## Adding Proxy variables to the Runner configuration

-The proxy variables need to also be added the Runner's configuration, so that it can get builds assigned from GitLab behind the proxy.
+The proxy variables need to also be added to the Runner's configuration, so that it can get builds assigned from GitLab behind the proxy.

 This is basically the same as adding the proxy to the Docker service above: